-Cancer remains one of the main causes of death in the world (one death in seven).
-It causes more deaths than Aids, tuberculosis and malaria combined.
-According to estimates by the International Agency for Research on Cancer, 14.1 million new cases of cancer were identified worldwide in 2012.
-The number of deaths that same year was estimated at 8.2 million (approximately 22,000 deaths per day), including 2.9 million in developed countries and 5.3 million in developing countries.
-By 2030, new cancer cases are expected to reach 21.7 million with cancer deaths increasing to 13 million, as a result of population growth and aging (source: American Cancer Society's Global Cancer Facts and Figures, 3rd edition).
+Cancer is the second-leading cause of death in the world with 8.8 million deaths in 2015.
+Nearly one death in six in the world is due to cancer (source: WHO 2018).
+It causes more deaths than AIDS, tuberculosis and malaria combined.
+The new version of the IARC (International Agency for Research on Cancer) on-line database, GLOBOCAN 2018, gives the most recent estimates for 28 types of cancer in 184 countries and provides a thorough overview of the global burden of cancer.
+In 2018 the global burden was 18.1 million new cases and 9.6 million deaths from cancer.
+The number of deaths that same year was estimated at 9.5 million (approximately 26,000 deaths per day), including 3.2 million in developed countries and 4.0 million in developing countries.
+By 2040, new cancer cases are expected to reach 27.5 million with cancer deaths increasing to 16.3 million, as a result of population growth and aging (source: American Cancer Society's Global Cancer Facts and Figures, 4th edition).